What Is Considered High Mileage For A Ford F-250?

 For trucks with any such questionable history, it may be wise to double the mileage on the odometer and then budget to maintain it accordingly.
 If the truck is still a bargain, you might still consider it.

-Worse than a questionable history is a Ford F-150 with no history.
-Consumer Reports warns that the latest F-250 only has a reliability rating of 3/5.
+Worse than a questionable history is a Ford F-250 with no history.
 If previous owners did not address issues as they arose, several problems may be lurking.
-So if a high mileage truck has had many owners and does not come with any service records then buying it is a gamble.
+So if a high mileage truck has had many owners and does not come with any service records, then buying it is a gamble.